ardentaxel/Cayley-Table-Generator/README.md

 	Cayley U13(12, {0,13}, {1,2,3,4,5,6,7,8,9,10,11,12});

-    /Fill the table with the elements of the set cayley1.fillTable();
+    // Fill the table with the elements of the set cayley1.fillTable();

-    / Apply the desired binary operation throughout. cayley1.applyOperation();
+    // Apply the desired binary operation throughout. cayley1.applyOperation();

-    /Output the table to the console
+    // Output the table to the console cayley1.drawTable();
-	cayley1.drawTable();

 	return 0;